When your furnace won’t start, doing your own furnace repair in Plover, Wisconsin, can feel overwhelming.

 - Wait at least five minutes to avoid possibly sparking a fire.

 - Turn the knob to “pilot.”

-If you have gone through the guide twice and the pilot light still won’t burn or remain ignited, contact us at 715-504-0533 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 715-504-0533 for furnace service.

 Try turning on another gas appliance.
 If it doesn’t work, your natural gas service could be turned off, or you could be out of propane.